 |Just Futures, An action research collective on displacement, migration and urban studies|

 Gonzalez Benson, O., Yoshihama, M., Ellis, J., Pimentel Walker, A., Usui, M. & Chang, S. (in press).
-Refugee education and hope: Participatory Action Research with Congolese refugee youth.
+Piloting participatory action research: Community as intermediary in education pathways of Congolese refugee youth.
 Cultural Diversity and Ethnic Minority Psychology.